Welcome to the Stevens Point Sculpture Park

 Submit a proposal to be reviewed.

 The Park is continually evolving with the changing seasons, bringing new environmental art, artist residencies, performance events, and educational programming to Central Wisconsin.
-Visit the Park to experience upcoming events:
+Visit the Park to experience upcoming events, and watch our Facebook page for details.

-The Stevens Point Sculpture Park has funding available to support busing to the Park for classes, workshops, tours, and art education activities.
-Typical support is $50.
+The Stevens Point Sculpture Park welcomes groups to the park for classes, workshops, tours, and art education activities.
+School districts visiting the park may be eligible for funding requests to support busing needs.
+Support is typically $50.
 Please contact the Education Committee chair for information and coordination.

-Planning to visit the park?
+Looking to visit the park on your own?
 Download one of the park activities to complete during your time visiting.
 Have fun exploring the sculpture park!

 Frequently Asked Questions